One More Time...: Artwork

 The album's artwork consists of black-and-white portraits of the three band members on a brick wall.
+From left to right on the wall is Tom DeLonge, Travis Barker, and Mark Hoppus.
 When the album was announced, the artwork was not released with it.
-Up until a few days before its release, a placeholder cover was used on digital services, with "THIS IS NOT OUR ALBUM COVER" displayed in all caps.
+Up until a few days before its release, a placeholder cover was used on digital services, with "this is not our album cover" displayed in all caps.
 Barker came up with the idea, inspired by Japanese clothing brand Number (N)ine.
 The full cover was not revealed until two days before its release.
 Physical editions retain the secondary artwork illustrated by designer Eric Haze.

 Composition

 Tom Walsh of Punktastic described One More Time... as a "genuinely good punk rock record", helping to appeal to more hardcore fans.
 Maya Georgi of Rolling Stone felt a similar sentiment, stating that the band is "at their best when they are channeling punk-rock energy" on the album.
 Matt Dunn of Ultimate Guitar said the album "perfectly coincides with the revival of pop punk".